 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I concur with that assessment, and we will delve deeper into area, especially the training modules that will be offered and which communities will receive the targeted training courses.

-Our desire is to support every community regardless of the size, whether as small as this example of Qikiqtarjuaq, or even as large as Iqaluit.
-We support every community to ensure our beloved elders remain as close to home as possible, where relatives can be close by, and we understand that desire.
+I agree with that assessment, and we will delve deeper into that area, especially with the training modules that will be offered and which communities will receive the targeted training courses.
+Our intent is to support every community regardless of the size, whether it is as small as Qikiqtarjuaq, or even as large as Iqaluit.
+We are supporting every community to ensure our elders remain as close to home as possible, where relatives can be close by, and we understand that desire.

-So the members' comments are quite understandable and further, we are anticipating the completion of the Seniors' (interpretation ends) Strategy (interpretation) which is under the purview of the Executive and Intergovernmental Affairs, and it will cover not only our Department of Health as we will be part of the overall strategy once it is completed, but will include a government-wide departmental strategy towards elders.
-We anticipate this strategy, and the fact it will serve to provide more support for our elders in Nunavut is palpable and a positive outcome to expect forthwith.
+The member's comments are quite understandable and we are also anticipating the completion of the seniors' (interpretation ends) strategy, (interpretation) which falls under Executive and Intergovernmental Affairs.
+It won't solely be the Department of Health, but will be a government-wide strategy for elders that we will be a part of once it is completed.
+We expect the strategy will serve to provide more support for our elders in Nunavut and will have many positive outcomes.
 Thank you, Mr. Speaker.